Skip to Content

 Preserving vintage tile bathrooms with these easy updates | Building Bluebird

 Replacing the vanity in a vintage bathroom can transform the way the space looks and functions.
-In our vintage blue bathroom, I really wanted to save the original sink, but it was in terrible shape.
+In our vintage blue bathroom, I really wanted to save the vintage sink, but it was in terrible shape.

 The knobs were completely rusted and the plumbers recommended replacing the sink altogether.